arif332/pgbackflip/README.md

 ```
 Author: Arif
 Document History:
-2019-09-21	V2	Build all vnfs using script
+2019-09-21	V1	run vAAA in vim-emu environment
 ```

 ## Introduction

- This Method of Procedure (MoP) will do vAAA experiments in vim-emu environments.
+Method of Procedure for vAAA  in vim-emu environment -

 ## Experiments in tng-bench